DMPRoadmap/roadmap/README.md

 >     > cp config/database_example.yml config/database.yml
 >     > cp config/secrets_example.yml config/secrets.yml

-* Create an environment variable for your instance's secret (as defined in config/secrets.yml)
+* Create an environment variable for your instance's secret (as defined in config/secrets.yml).
+You should use the following command to generate secrets for each of your environments, storing the production one in the environment variable:

+>     > rake secret

 * Run bundler and perform the DB migrations